Manny Waks: Activism against sexual abuse

 Waks was featured in a follow-up documentary Code of Silence, in which he had a face to face meeting with a man who was convicted of abusing a victim known as AVB.

 In 2016 Waks spoke to the chair of the Knesset Special Committee for the Rights of the Child.
-In his comments he cautioned the committee: “Sex offenders tend to move from country to country to avoid jail, but what makes Israel unique is the Law of Return, which essentially grants unhindered access to anyone who is Jewish to come here without any real screening." said Manny Waks, the chief executive officer of Kol v’Oz, a newly formed nonprofit that aims to prevent child sexual abuse in the global Jewish community.
+In his comments he cautioned the committee: "Sex offenders tend to move from country to country to avoid jail, but what makes Israel unique is the Law of Return, which essentially grants unhindered access to anyone who is Jewish to come here without any real screening."

 Tzedek

 Manny Waks founded Tzedek, an organisation dedicated to fighting sexual abuse.
 The organisation has received $300,000 in funding from the Australian Federal Government.

 Global campaign

 Waks established a non-profit group, Kol v’Oz.
 Kol v'Oz is lobbying the Knesset for changes in the statute of limitations on sexual crimes.
 Waks serves as director of Kol v'Oz.